holochain/holochain/docs/specs/src/hwp_1_intro.md

-provide a more formal outline of the necessary integrity guarantees and system components needed to deliver those guarantees; and finally we conclude with a high-level yet sufficiently detailed technical specification of what's need to implement such a system.
+provide a more formal outline of the necessary integrity guarantees and system components needed to deliver those guarantees; and finally we conclude with a high-level yet sufficiently detailed technical specification of what's needed to implement such a system.

 Introduction
 ============